-Nevertheless, these approaches only partially re-use standard ontologies and vocabularies components and mostly construct their own classes and properties which are frequently limited in scope to the requirements of a given organization and country.
-On the other hand, the best practice would be to focus instead more on re-using commonly agreed widely adopted standards at EU level towards interoperability.
+Nevertheless, the aforementioned ontologies are focused on the procedural aspect, legislative (cabinet or parliamentary), governmental or administrative (nomenclature of public documents) and the interactions between actors involved in terms of their positions and functions.
+They are also customized to the organization they are built for or developed solely in the native language (Spanish, French).
+They neglect or partly accommodate though important aspects such as the financial aspect related to public money/resources use, as well as transparency and accountability which are fundamental for implementing open governance.
+Their main deficiency is that they only partially re-use standard ontologies and vocabularies components and they mostly construct their own classes and properties which are frequently limited in scope to the requirements of a given organization and country.
+On the other hand, the best practice would be to focus instead on re-using commonly agreed widely adopted standards at EU level, towards interoperability, which is the main aim of our work, too.
 Next we delve into this aspect.